thoomi/traffic-sign-classifier/writeup.md

 The code for this step is contained in the third code cell of the IPython notebook.

-Here is a bar chat visualizing the number of examples for each class.
+The following chart visualizes the number of examples for each class.
 Some classes are obviously very underrepresented.
-In order to help the model to generalize on those classes one needs to increase their number of examples (exp. through data augmentation).
+In order to help the model generalize these classes, one needs to increase their number of examples (ex. through data augmentation).

 ![Bar chart showing count of individual classes][image1]